A dinosaur road trip through the American West

 The outlines weren’t crisp, but the impression was deep enough to collect sand grains and pebbles.
 This impression is estimated to be between 157 million years old and 206 million years old.

-After a one-mile desert hike through scattered sagebrush, juniper trees and cactus, I found proof of dinosaurs.
+After a 1-mile desert hike through scattered sagebrush, juniper trees and cactus, I found proof of dinosaurs.

 More footprints — faint as bruises in the overcast light — emerged on the sandstone slope at the edge of a reservoir.
 These tracks were attributed to dilophosaurus — a carnivore from the Early Jurassic, and a star of “Jurassic Park” (1993).